 Price is per person, double occupancy.
 For a single

 While tourism is growing steadily, Ethiopia’s infrastructure is still developing.
 Road conditions are often rugged and dusty, and internal flight schedules can be unpredictable.
 Patience, flexibility, and enthusiasm are essential to the enjoyment of this expedition.
 In Addis Ababa we stay in a modern hotel.
 In Jinka, we stay in elevated safari tents, and elsewhere we stay in comfortable private cottages modeled after traditional thatched huts.
-In Jinka and Turmi, hot water and electricity are available in the morning and evening.
+All accommodations have ensuite bathrooms.
+In Jinka and Turmi, hot water and electricity are only available in the morning and evening.